IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 After filling out this form, you will get the link to download the data as well as an email from us with the link for the dataset, if we update something for the same.

+For submission, please follow the standard instructions provided below.
+Please also submit the split you used for training and validation, along with your translation output.
+For evaluation, we will be lowercasing everything with punctuation removed.
+We will also include an additional evaluation with casing and punctuation if your submission contains them.
+We also encourage you to submit your ASR files as well if you have a cascade/pipeline approach.
+Please send your submissions to Rishu.Kumar [at] dfki.de

 ### pus-fra: Pashto to French
 Pashto is spoken by approximately forty to sixty million people in the world.
 It is particularly spoken by the Pashtun people in the south, east and southwest of the country, as well as in the north and northwest Pakistan but also in Iran, Tajikistan and India (Uttar Pradesh and Cashmere) and one of the two official languages of Afghanistan.